A Tourist in Rome - Baths of Caracalla

 These baths were the model for the Baths of Diocletian, constructed 86 years later.
 They were restored by Aurelian after a fire; he ruled from 270-275 AD, and again by Diocletian, 284-305 AD.
 Constantine (306-337 AD) modified the caldarium with the insertion of a semi-circular apse, leaving evidence of his work in an inscription preserved in the underground level of the complex.
 The baths were fully functional until 537 AD when the Ostrogoths, led by their king Vitige, destroyed the Aqua Marcia aqueduct, which was the water supply for the baths.
 His intent was to cut-off the water supply to Rome, thereby bringing it to its knees.
 Subsequent negligence, looting, and an earthquake turned this great architectural complex into ruins.
 For example, 22 well-preserved columns from the ruins are found in the church of Santa Maria in Trastevere, taken there in the 12th century.
 Pope Paul III Farnese stole much of the marble and statuary from the site to build his palazzo.
 But even though the remaining ruins have been stripped of their grandeur and beaten by the elements over the milienia, they continue to impress visitors thanks to their sheer size and magnificence.
 At the 1960 Summer Olympics, the venue hosted the gymnastics events.
 Today, in addition to being a popular tourist attraction, the central part of the bath complex is also a concert venue and is the summer home of the Rome Opera company.

 In December 2012 a museum opened in the tunnels beneath the Baths of Caracalla.
 An innocuous staircase will take you deep below ground to the tremendously well preserved network of tunnels and corridors, four kilometers long, which represent the unseen heart of this complex where slaves and other workers would have scurried about to keep the waters heated and the customers happy.
 The six-meter-wide tunnels create an atmospheric background for the display of objects that were found on site such as large sculpted capitals, marble reliefs and other ornaments that once decorated the sumptuous bath complex.
-Another hidden gem to be found in this underground wonder is one of the best examples of a Temple of Mithras to have survived today.
+Another hidden gem to be found in this underground wonder is one of the best examples of a Temple of Mithras to have survived today, named the Mithraeum Thermarum Antonianarum.
 Still containing the original mosaics and altar space this temple is a wonder in its own right.
 I didn't revisit the baths when I went back to Rome in fall of 2013; maybe next time I'll go back to the baths because this sounds like a pretty cool place to see.
-OK, do in 2014 I did indeed go back, but the underground is closed because it was unsafe and being worked on.
+OK, so in 2014 I did indeed go back, but the underground is closed because it was unsafe and being worked on.
 Maybe next time...

 In addition to the mosaic floors shown above, there are several other decorations from the Baths of Caracalla that are on display on-site, as described in the captions to the photos below.